ai/size-limit/README.md

 <img src="https://ai.github.io/size-limit/logo.svg" align="right"
      title="Size Limit logo by Anton Lovchikov" width="120" height="178">

-Size Limit is a linter for your JS application or library performance.
-It calculates the real cost of your JS for end users and throws an error if the cost exceeds the limit.
+Size Limit is performance budget tool for JS.
+It checks every commit on CI, calculates the real cost of your JS for end users and throws an error if the cost exceeds the limit.

 * Size Limit calculates **the time** it would take a browser